Zxun2/OneCV-Govtech/README.md

 This project is built using docker.
 To run the project, you will need to have docker installed on your machine.

 1. Clone the repository
+2. Install the dependencies
-2. Run `docker pull mysql:8.0` to pull the MySQL docker image (Note: Please give it some time to spin up the database before running the next command!)
+3. Run `docker pull mysql:8.0` to pull the MySQL docker image (Note: Please give it some time to spin up the database before running the next command!)
-3. Run `make setup` to run the MySQL database
+4. Run `make setup` to run the MySQL database
-4. Run `make createdb` to create the database
+5. Run `make createdb` to create the database
-5. Finally, run `make run` to run the application
+6. Finally, run `make run` to run the application

 ## Testing guide